IEEE RAS Micro/Nano Robotics & Automation (MNRA) TC

 Dates and Location

-The 2013 Mobile Microrobotics Challenge will be held in Karlsruhe, Germany as part of the ICRA Robot Challenges at the IEEE International Conference on Robotics and Automation.
-The conference will be held on May 6-10, 2013.
+The 2014 Mobile Microrobotics Challenge will be held in Hong Kong, China as part of the ICRA Robot Challenges at the IEEE International Conference on Robotics and Automation.
+The conference will be held from May 31-June 5, 2014.

-All robots entered in the competition must be no bigger than 600 micrometers in their largest dimension and must be able to operate without the direct connection of wires (i.e., untethered operation.)
-The competition will consist of two events structured to test each microrobot’s speed, agility, and ability to manipulate small objects.
+All robots entered in the competition must be no bigger than 500 micrometers in their largest dimension and must be able to operate without the direct connection of wires (i.e., untethered operation.) †The competition will consist of two events structured to test each microrobotís speed, agility, control capabilities, and ability to manipulate small objects. †Event scoring will be structured to encourage micorobot sizes less than 500 micrometers (i.e., more possible points for smaller sized robots).

-Autonomous Mobility Challenge: Microrobots are required to autonomously navigate a planar maze in the shape of a figure eight.
+Autonomous Mobility Challenge: Microrobots are required to autonomously navigate a planar maze in an arbitrary path provided by the judges just ahead of the teamís competition run.

 Microassembly Challenge: Microrobots must assemble multiple microscale components inside a narrow channel.
 This task simulates anticipated applications of microassembly, including manipulation within a human blood vessel and the assembly of components in nanomanufacturing.
-Multiple cooperating microrobots will be allowed.
+Multiple cooperating microrobots are allowed and encouraged.

 Competition rules are available on-line at: ngs.uta.edu//mmc/rules.pdf